Hdoc1509/nvim-config/README.md

 | Mapping       | Mode        | Description                                                         |
 | ------------- | ----------- | ------------------------------------------------------------------- |
 | `<Leader>sat` | Visual Line | Create a table from shell aliases definitions and run `FormatWrite` |

-## Global variables

-This configuration use some custom global variables:

-- **g:browser**: Binary name of your favorite browser.
-Default to `firefox`

-You can add or change these global variables in [`lua/globals.lua`](./lua/globals.lua).

 ## Git integration